e-c-k-e-r/vall-e/README.md

 ### Requirements

-Since the trainer is based on [DeepSpeed](https://github.com/microsoft/DeepSpeed#requirements), you will need to have a GPU that DeepSpeed has developed and tested against, as well as a CUDA or ROCm compiler pre-installed to install this package.
+If your config YAML has the training backend set to [`deepspeed`](https://github.com/microsoft/DeepSpeed#requirements), you will need to have a GPU that DeepSpeed has developed and tested against, as well as a CUDA or ROCm compiler pre-installed to install this package.

 ### Install